-8. PhD Request to Schedule an Oral Examination
+7. Master's Request to Schedule an Oral Examination

-In consultation with the chair of the student's supervisory committee, the GPD confirms the members of the student's examining committee and informs SGPS of the oral examination information (date, location, time) on Form 2.2P - PhD Request to Schedule an Oral Examination.
+In consultation with the chair of the student's supervisory committee, the GPD confirms the members of the student's examining committee and informs SGPS of the oral exam information (date, location, time) and if not done already, nominates a thesis examiner using Form 2.2M - Master's Request to Schedule an Oral Examination.